iterative/dvc.org/public/static/docs/api-reference/get_url.md

 - `dvc.exceptions.NoRemoteError` - no `remote` is found.

-## Example: Getting URL to a DVC-tracked file
+## Example: Getting the URL to a DVC-tracked file

 ```py
 import dvc.api